I’m a firm believer that the higher the social interest, the lower the anxiety, depression.

 Edgar Guest, in his radical poem titled Sermons We See, powerfully captures this:

-First, it’s important to understand what I mean by compensation.
+First, it’s important to apprehend the idea of compensation.

 “In psychology, compensation is a strategy whereby one covers up, consciously or unconsciously, weaknesses, frustrations, desires, or feelings of inadequacy or incompetence in one life area through the gratification or (drive towards) excellence in another area.
 Compensation can cover up either real or imagined deficiencies and personal or physical inferiority.
 Positive compensations may help one to overcome one’s difficulties.
 On the other hand, negative compensations do not, which results in a reinforced feeling of inferiority.”